chdraeger/predict-albedo/README.md

 # Predict mountain glacier albedo values
-## Train, validate and test neural networks for albedo prediction
+### Train, validate and test neural network models for albedo prediction

-Code for the albedo prediction in the study of Draeger et al. (2024), *Assessing the impact of calibration and albedo models on regional glacier modeling with surface energy balance in southwestern Canada*
+Code for the albedo prediction in the study of Draeger et al. (2024), *Assessing the impact of calibration and albedo models on regional glacier modeling with surface energy balance in southwestern Canada* **(under review)**

 Below is a short guide to the data used, and for reproducing the training and testing.